 Q: Are all employees covered by West Virginia’s RTW law?

-A: West Virginia’s RTW law applies to most workers, but it does not apply to employees of airlines, railroads or those working on property subject to exclusive federal jurisdiction or federal employees.
-Federal employees already have Right to Work protection from existing law.
-To see the actual language protecting federal employees, click here .
+A: West Virginia’s RTW law applies to most workers, but it does not apply to federal employees, employees of airlines or railroads, or employees working on property subject to exclusive federal jurisdiction.
+Federal employees already have Right to Work protection from federal existing law.
+To see the actual language protecting federal employees, click here.
 Although railroad and airline employees and those working on exclusive federal enclaves cannot be required to join a union, they may be required to pay union fees as a condition of employment.
 If you are an airline or railroad employee, click here for an explanation of your rights.
 If you work on federal property for a private-sector employer and do not know whether the property is subject to exclusive federal jurisdiction, call the Foundation at 1-800-336-3600 for further information.

 Q: When will I enjoy the protections of the RTW law?